 A summary of DASH Operating and Maintenance costs and projections are provided below.
-All information provided below includes the service enhancements that are funded by
+All information provided below includes the service enhancements on Lines 35 and 36 that are funded by the Northern Virginia Transportation Commission's I-395 Commuter Choice program.